moonwho101/DungeonStompDirectX12/README.md

 Dungeon Stomp DirectX12 with Physically based rendering (PBR).

+* Run DungeonStomp.exe from the bin directory to try the game
 * Dungeon Stomp is a DirectX12 3D dungeon game that uses Direct3D, DirectInput and XAudio2
 * It is a complete game with level advancement and 15 levels
 * Materials (Diffuse Albedo, Fresnel, Roughness, Metallicness)